 This is the first and possibly most important step of UX design.
 A consultation is procured with the client to discuss and discover all goals of the website.
 Are they selling something?
 Is it meant to draw attention to the organization?
 To educate?
 To establish interaction?
 All websites have or should have a purpose.
 As a UX designer, you must figure out what that purpose is by asking the right questions and extricating the information from the client.

 Once the goals of the website are clearly defined between designer and client, research can begin.
 The research is intended to define the users (or content consumers), their level of technical proficiency, demographics, and goals.

 These users become known as personas and define the categories of people who currently use the site (market audience) with those we want to use the site (target audience).
 Research is instrumental in making sure the site matches its target audience.

 3. Website Sitemap

-Laying out a diagram of site pages and the intended user path will present an excellent model of how the site should be designed.
+Laying out a diagram of site pages and the intended user path will present an excellent model for designing the site.

 4. User interactions

 The next step is to write stories based on how the user will use the site and navigate it according to their personas.
 These short stories are merely a way for the designer to get inside the head of a user and generate possible decisions.
 To get inside the head of a user, the UX specialist must ask the questions they will ask, and short stories are a perfect way to create likely scenarios.